Updates Related To COVID-19

 - Minimizing physical contact during games, small group & large group

-Family Ministry: Birth to 5th Grade
+Family Ministry: Birth to 5th Grade (When kids reopen in phases, starting in mid-August)

 - All “teething toys” and other small toys that can fit in mouths will be eliminated.
 Additionally, every used toy / item will be removed from circulation as it gets handled throughout the morning.